bjarvis4-spec/megr2157-portfolio/docs/assignments/A02/index.md

 After some adjustments, I centered each pin hole at the location where the centerlines intersected.
 At joints where multiple members met, I used one common pin location rather than separate pin holes for each member.
 The final pins were modeled as cylinders with the revised 11 mm diameter.
 This was changed from the original 15 mm so that the pin could be at the centerlines while still having a large enough diameter.
 This was also changed to avoid the material surrounding the pin holes being too thin.
 <img width="1173" height="492" alt="image" src="https://github.com/user-attachments/assets/269dc5f7-3849-46a4-b0d9-d6cc3bd23c89" />

-Once I finished the sketch for the extrude I amde it 22mm thick to satisy the calculations made in the design process.
+Once I finished the sketch for the extrude I made it 22mm thick to satisy the calculations made in the design process.
 <img width="1386" height="597" alt="image" src="https://github.com/user-attachments/assets/8716d686-2925-4a45-98dc-e8148694a382" />

 Then, I filled in the pin holes with a second extrude made up of 4 pins.